whileMeAwakeMeCode/saferandomness/README.md

 This "module" is designed to failsafe any "zero" response.

-/!\ randomness.sol must remain hidden from public and imported through a contract interface, my second file :
+/!\ randomness.sol must remain hidden from public and imported through a contract interface :
 - saferandomness.sol          // this contract MUST be imported instead, this way, algorythms are kept secret.

 Usage :